-- Tour: A 3-1/2 hour tour, which includes a 20-minute bus ride to Troldhaugen, can be booked for 250 NOK (about $29 USD).
+In summer, you can book a 3-1/2 hour tour from Bergen to the museum.
+It includes the 20-minute bus ride to Troldhaugen, tour of the Grieg House and lunchtime concert.
 Pickup is at the Bergen Tourist Information Office, located on the harbor by the Fish Market.

-- Bergen sightseeing: Check whether buying a Bergen Card from Visit Bergen makes sense – it could, depending on what you want to see.
-It offers discounts on many sightseeing attractions, including this Grieg concert at Troldhaugen.
+Check whether buying a Bergen Card from Visit Bergen makes sense – it could, depending on what you want to see.
+It offers discounts on many sightseeing attractions, including this Troldhaugen day trip from Bergen.

-We were very happy with our stay at the Clarion Collection Hotel Havnekontoret on the waterfront.
-You may read our detailed review here.
+We stayed on in Bergen after a Baltic cruise and were very happy with the Clarion Collection Hotel Havnekontoret on the waterfront.